diksha29arora/OpenCV-Selfie/README.md

 # OpenCV-Selfie
-This project is about taking selfies using python OpenCV and also store that selfie in Pics Folder.
+This project is about taking photos from the sytem's using python OpenCV and which can be stored a folder (here, 'Pics').
 A History.txt file is also created where date-time, image_path and day is written for every image.

-Make sure to create a folder names Pics in the same folder where your program is saved before executing the Program.
+Note: The destination folder for the captured images (here, 'Pics') must be the same as the folder where the program is saved, for the productive execution of the Program.

-Selfie.py is the main file which clicks your selfie.
-You can also execute the same using the Jupyter Notebook names CV Selfie.ipynb
+Selfie.py is the main program which captures the image from the front camera.
+The same can be done in the Jupyter Notebook using CV Selfie.ipynb

-Happy Learning